open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 [The project board](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/projects/1)
 shows the current work in progress.

+⚠️ **We need you!** ⚠️

+Please leave us an **experience report** (in whatever form you like).

+You can do this by [submitting a GitHub issue](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/issues/new).

+You may also prefer writting on [Slack](https://cloud-native.slack.com/archives/C01NR1YLSE7).
+If you are new, you can create a CNCF Slack account [here](http://slack.cncf.io/).

 ## Compatibility

 OpenTelemetry .NET Automatic Instrumentation attempts to work with all officially